callumflack/callum-flack-design/content/projects/2017-11-20-album-registry.comp.md

 @[MarkdownImage](large src="/images/albumregistry-mobile-screens-lg.png")

-We aim to offer the Album Registry photographers an ecommerce platform, a marketing toolkit, and a community to share with.
+We aim to offer the Album Registry photographers three ways to do what they love: an ecommerce platform, a website marketing toolkit, and a community to share with.

 > Every wedding I do starts with an event page, which I can setup in a minute.
 My clients are impressed when they get such a great web page done so fast, not to mention the huge burden the gift-giving model lifts from their shoulders!” _— Benn, Bluesky Photography_